Children Missing Education

 Families of members of the Armed Forces are likely to move frequently – both in the UK and overseas and often at short notice.
 Schools and local authorities should contact the MoD Children's Education Advisory Service (CEAS) for advice on making arrangements to ensure continuity of education for those children when the family moves.Children who have offended or are at risk of doing so are also at risk of disengaging from education.
 Local authority Youth Offending Teams (YOTs) work with young people (aged 10 to 18 years) who are involved with the Criminal Justice System.
 YOTs should work with the local authority CME officer to ensure that children they are working with are receiving, or return to, appropriate full-time education.

 As a result of daily admissions registration, schools are particularly well placed to notice when a child has gone missing.
 If a member of school/educational establishment/college staff becomes aware that a child may have run away or gone missing, they should try to establish with the parents/ carers, what has happened.

-If this is not possible, or the child is missing, the designated safeguarding lead should, together with the class teacher, assess the child's vulnerability by making reasonable enquiries, and where appropriate refer (see also Referrals Procedure) any concerns about the child to the Children's Services Trust.Schools should monitor attendance closely and address poor or irregular attendance.
+If this is not possible, or the child is missing, the designated safeguarding lead should, together with the class teacher, assess the child's vulnerability by making reasonable enquiries, and where appropriate refer (see also Contacts and Referrals Procedure) any concerns about the child to the Children's Services Trust.Schools should monitor attendance closely and address poor or irregular attendance.
 It is important that pupils' poor attendance is referred to the local authority.